|Traditional Latin Mass|

 As I said above, of all the doctrines that Catholicism teaches, about 90% of them can be easily found in the Bible.
 When it comes to the basic doctrines of Christianity, Catholics have these in common with Baptists, Pentecostals and Evangelicals.
 Thus we could say the first "Bible Belt" stretched from Southern Europe to Northern Africa in what was known as Early Medieval Christianity -- Catholic Christianity that is.
 It's nice to know the Protestants are now following our example in the American South.
 We all believe in God as the Blessed Trinity; Father, Son and Holy Spirit.
 We all worship this same God, and we all believe that worship of any other is forbidden idolatry.
 Yes, you read that right.
 Catholics are not permitted to worship Mary or the Saints, nor would we want to.
 We all believe that Jesus Christ is the ONLY way to salvation, and we all believe that we are saved by God's GRACE.
 Furthermore, we believe many Christian doctrines in common, and we all use the same New Testament compiled and canonised by our Catholic fathers in the old Bible Belt (Southern Europe to North Africa).
 Are Catholics Christian?
 Of course we are.
 For a splinter group of Christians (like Baptists, Pentecostals, Evangelicals, etc.) to accuse Catholics of being non-Christians, especially when we have this much in common, is sort of like the pot calling the kettle "black!"
 And it makes me laugh every time I hear it.

 Just for the record, according to the official teachings of the Catholic Church from the Second Vatican Council (1962 - 1965), anyone who professes faith in the Trinitarian God, and is baptised in his name, is considered a "Christian" by the Catholic Church, and I am obliged as a Catholic to call such people my "brethren" (Catechism 818).
 So folks around here can call me a non-Christian all they want, but that doesn't change the fact that they are still my Christian brethren.
-Disown me if you like, but you're still related to me in Spirit, history and baptism.
+Disown me if you like, but as far as I'm concerned, you're still my brother/sister in Christ.
+You're still related to me in Spirit, history and baptism.

 Shane Schaetzel is an author of Catholic books, and columnist for Christian print magazines and online publications.
 He is a freelance writer and the creator of 'CatholicInTheOzarks.com -- Apologetics and random musings from a Catholic in the Bible Belt.'